teamcons/Bash-Whimsiness/README.md

 Funky bash scripts ayo

 ## 📂 Nautilus scripts/ ##
+Right-click actions.
+To install, put them in ~/.local/share/nautilus/scripts I dont know for other file managers

 ### 📄 pin ###
-- put it in /.local/share/nautilus/scripts
-- now from a right click you can transform any file or folder as menu entry
-- and pin it on your dock as if it were an app :)
+Transform any file or folder into app (appears in app grid or launcher, can be put into a dock)
+- Detects automagically the right icon to use
-- include actions: delete the entry, edit it, open the location of the file or folder
+- includes actions: remove the "app", edit it, open the location of the file or folder
 - Theoretically desktop agnostic

 <div align="center">